 Do we need to follow a specific diet plan if we want to lose weight?
-Which diet plans are most effective?
-And which are also healthiest?
+Which diet plans are the most effective?
+And which are also the healthiest?

-Might it be better to simply eat a balanced and nutrious diet, rather than a diet designed to lose weight?
-Like the Mediterranean Diet - which is rich in fruit, vegetables, cereals and pulses, with olive oil and some fish, cheese and yoghurt but low levels of meat consumption.
+Might it be better to simply eat a balanced and nutritious diet rather than a diet designed to lose weight?
+The Mediterranean diet, for instance, is rich in fruit, vegetables, cereals and pulses, with olive oil, some fish, cheese and yoghurt but low levels of meat consumption.

-That’s what leading doctors recommended in an editorial in the Postgraduate Medical Journal in November 2014 - as reported by the BBC shortly after.
-They advised that concentrating on good nutrition rather than counting calories will not only improve metabolic health in the short term.
-It may also promote sustained weight loss.
+That’s what leading doctors recommended in an editorial in the Postgraduate Medical Journal in November 2014, as reported by the BBC shortly afterwards.
+They advised that concentrating on good nutrition rather than counting calories would not only improve metabolic health in the short term but may also promote sustained weight loss.

-A major study in the USA, published in 2011, came to a similar conclusion.
-It followed 120,877 healthy men and women for up to twenty years and found:
+A mejor study in the USA, published in 2011, came to a similar conclusion.
+It followed 120,877 healthy men and women for up to 20 years and found that:

-- Eating whole grains, vegetables, fruit and yoghurt was associated with weight loss (as was physical activity and 6 - 8 hours sleep per night).
+- eating whole grain foods, vegetables, fruit and yoghurt was associated with weight loss (as was physical activity and six to eight hours sleep per night).

-However, if you feel you need a more structured diet plan what are the best options?
+However, if you feel you need a more structured diet plan than the Mediterranean diet, what are the best options?

 Should we avoid celebrity diets?

-In 2005 Lisa Harkin and Dr Darwin Deen assessed 45 well known diets in their book Nutrition for Life.
-They considered three criteria i.e.
+In 2005, Lisa Harkin and Dr Darwin Deen assessed 45 well-known diets in their book Nutrition for Life.
+They considered three criteria:

 - Is the diet healthy?

-- Is it likely to be easy to maintain?
+- Is the diet likely to be easy to maintain?

-Focusing on these criteria means their findings still seem to be valid today and have been corroborated in more recent assessments.
-Here are some of the diets they rated more highly and their explanation:
+Their findings still seem to be valid today and have been corroborated by more recent assessments.
+Here are short descriptions of five of the diets they rated more highly: